-3.1 To apply for statutory consent (e.g., planning permission) relevant to their directorate and to serve statutory notices except where reserved to the Council, Cabinet or any Committee.
+3.1 To apply for statutory consent (e.g., planning permission) relevant to their directorate and to serve statutory notices except where reserved to the Council, Cabinet or any committee of the Council.

-4. Contracts
+Contracts

-- 4.1 To approve commencement of a tendering process for all contracts below a total contract value £1,000,000. - 4.2 To award all contracts with a total contract value of below £1,000,000 other than contracts covered by Contract Procedure Rule 16.3.
-This delegation shall include the ability to extend or vary a contract up to and including a value of £1,000,000 (provided that the extension is in line with the existing contractual provisions.) - 4.3 To sign contracts on behalf of the Council which do not require sealing under paragraph 4 of Article 10 of this constitution.
+- 4.1 To approve commencement of a tendering process for all contracts below a total contract value £1,000,000. - 4.2 To award all contracts with a total contract value of below £1,000,000 other than contracts covered by Contract Procedure Rule 16.3. - 4.3 To sign contracts on behalf of the Council which do not require sealing under paragraph 4 of Article 10 of this constitution.